-26. Guarantees
+25. Guarantees

 - (a) In the ordinary course of business the Company and its subsidiaries have provided performance bonds, letters of credit issued that do not limit the borrowing capacity of the CSI Facility, and other guarantees for the completion of certain customer contracts and other contracts in the normal course of operations.
-The total obligations of the Company pursuant to such bonds and related contingencies total \$95 (2019 \$72).
-No liability has been recorded in the consolidated financial statements. - (b) As at December 31, 2020, in the normal course of business, the Company has outstanding letters of credit with the CSI Facility totalling \$19 (2019 \$21) which limits the borrowing capacity of the CSI Facility on a dollar-for-dollar basis. - (c) In the normal course of business, some of the Company's subsidiaries entered into lease agreements for facilities.
+The total obligations of the Company pursuant to such bonds and related contingencies total \$80 (2020 \$95).
+No liability has been recorded in the consolidated financial statements. - (b) As at December 31, 2021, in the normal course of business, the Company has outstanding letters of credit under the CSI Facility totalling \$79 (2020 \$19) which limits the borrowing capacity of the CSI Facility on a dollar-for-dollar basis. - (c) In the normal course of business, some of the Company's subsidiaries entered into lease agreements for facilities.
 As the joint lessees, the subsidiaries agree to indemnify the lessor for liabilities that may arise from the use of the leased facility.
 The maximum amount potentially payable under the foregoing indemnity cannot be reasonably estimated.
-The subsidiaries have liability insurance that relates to the indemnifications. - (d) The Company and its subsidiaries have provided routine indemnifications to some of its customers against liability if the Company's product infringes on a third party's intellectual property rights.
-The maximum exposure from the indemnifications cannot be reasonably estimated.
+The subsidiaries have liability insurance that relates to the indemnifications.

-Notes to Consolidated Financial Statements (In millions of U.S. dollars, except per share amounts and as otherwise indicated.)
+(In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
-Years ended December 31, 2020 and 2019